Hanxu0501/CS61A-1.7--Integer-partition-without-recursion/README.md

 <li>A "father" have one more elements than his "children".</li>

-<li>To generate a "child" from a "father", "Merge" function will take the last element from "father", and try to add its value to every elemnets ahead of it.
+<li>To generate a "child" from a "father", "Shrink" function will take the last element from "father", and try to add its value to every elemnets ahead of it.
 By doing so, a new child is generated.
 However, we have to apply a filter to select "legal" child, and abandon bad ones. </li>

 <li>The selection rule is: